putztzu/testweb/index.md

 The following steps are exactly what is described in the official "github creating gh-pages manually" https://help.github.com/articles/creating-project-pages-manually/

-If your console isn't already at the root of your local, cloned repo.
+If your console isn't already at the root of your local, cloned repo.<br />
 ``` cd _repository_ ```

 ``` git checkout --orphan gh-pages ```<br />